Puppet-Finland/terraform-workshop/README.md

     * variables.tf: change the second number in the commented out default values of the cidr_block variables to a random value between 1 and 254, then uncomment the lines.
 This prevents VPC/subnet blocks created by others from overlapping yours and causing problems.
 * Run "terraform init" to initialize your Terraform root module (creates ./.terraform directory)

+# Updating to latest version of this code

+To update to latest version of this code run

+    git pull

+from within this repository.

 # Running Terraform

 To see what Terraform *would* do: